BOTANICAL IMAGES SCOTIA

-This takes place at the Gardening Scotland Show which is held at the Royal Highland Showground at Ingliston, beside Edinburgh Airport In 2016 this took place Thursday 2nd June (hanging day) to Sunday 5th June.
+This takes place at the Gardening Scotland Show which is held at the Royal Highland Showground at Ingliston, beside Edinburgh Airport In 2017 this will take place from Thursday 1st June (hanging day) to Sunday 4th June.

 All exhibiting artists must agree to allow works to be shown at both exhibitions.